CowboyLogic/JiraPS/docs/en-US/commands/Find-JiraFilter.md

 ## DESCRIPTION

 Searches for filters.
 This operation is similar to Get filters except that the results can be refined to include filters that have specific attributes.
 For example, filters with a particular name.
 When multiple attributes are specified only filters matching all attributes are returned.
+It supports both JIRA API v2 and v3 for owner identification.

 Disclaimer